-Saturday PM 10-12 years Advanced Games & Website Design computer code club
+Saturday PM 10-12 years Advanced Scratch games coding club

 Activity options & fees

-Ten (term time) 2 hour sessions.
-1pm to 3pm.
-Join anytime.
+Ten weekly (term time) 2 hour sessions, join anytime

 NOTE: Your child must have already attended a free Taster or Trial session or an after school club to attend this activity.

 Not yet attended? .. then ..

 Already attended a taster or trial session, or one of our activities? .. then ..

 This club teaches advanced Scratch games programming, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.